-Since the pioneering work of Bundschuh and Hwa [9, 10, 11, 12], several authors have studied the statistical physics of RNA secondary structures for random sequences and random bond energy models [13, 14].
-One motivation is to understand the relative role of general sequence disorder and of specific biological sequences in the behavior of long RNA strands, and whether some properties are generic irrespective of the details of the sequence.
-In addition the physics of random RNA sequences is interesting in its own, as a highly nontrivial example of (seemingly 1D) disordered systems, where ordering (due to attractive pairing interactions) and frustration (due to the sequence disorder and the topological constraint of planarity) coexist.
-A key feature of the above models is that there appears be a continuous freezing transition between a weak-disorder phase, at large scales indistinguishable from the homopolymer case, and a strong-disorder or glass phase with non-trivial scaling, and of possible biological relevance since the conformation and properties of RNA depends on the sequence disorder, i.e. on the primary structure.
-Not much is known about the transition, even from numerical work; indeed its localization is non-trivial [14].
-Better studied numerically is the glass phase at strong disorder, or equivalently zero temperature [9, 10, 11, 12, 13, 15].
-However, the nature of the freezing transition and of the low-temperature phase are still poorly understood, and contradictory results are reported [15].
-It is e.g. disputed whether replica-symmetry breaking exists in the latter [16, 17, 18].
-The glass phase appears in the solution of [9, 10, 11, 12] for the partition function for n=2 replicas (instead of n=0relevant for the disordered system) and in numerical simulations [9, 10, 11, 12, 13, 15].
-One feature which seems to be robust is the pairing probability $\mathcal{P}(\ell) \propto \ell^{-\rho{\text{glass}}}$ with $\rho{\text{glass}} \approx \frac{4}{3}$, independent of the disorder, be it sequence disorder, or random-pairing energies [13, 14].
+Since the pioneering work of Higgs and Morgan [9, 10] and Bundschuh and Hwa [11]- [14], several authors have studied the statistical physics of RNA secondary structures for random sequences and random bond energy models [15]-[17].
+One motivation is to understand the relative role of general sequence disorder and of specific biological sequences in the behavior of long RNA strands, and whether some properties are generic, irrespective of the details of the sequence.
+In addition the physics of random RNA sequences is interesting in its own right as a highly non-trivial example of (seemingly 1D) disordered systems, where ordering (due to attractive pairing interactions) and frustration (due to the sequence disorder and the topological constraint of planarity) coexist.
+A key feature of the above models is that there appears to be a continuous freezing transition between a weak-disorder phase, at large scales indistinguishable from the homopolymer case, and a strong-disorder or glass phase with non-trivial scaling, and of possible biological relevance since the conformation and properties of RNA depend on the sequence disorder, i.e. on the primary structure.
+Not much is known about the transition, even from numerical work; indeed its localization is non-trivial [16].
+Better studied numerically is the glass phase at strong disorder, or equivalently zero temperature [11]-[15], [17, 18].
+However, the nature of the freezing transition and of the low-temperature phase are still poorly understood, and contradictory results are reported [18].
+It is, for example, disputed whether replica-symmetry breaking exists in the latter [19]-[21].
+The glass phase appears in the solution of [11]-[14] for the partition function for n = 2 replicas (instead of n = 0relevant for the disordered system) and in numerical simulations [11]-[15], [17, 18].
+One feature which seems to be robust is the pairing probability $\mathcal{P}(\ell) \propto \ell^{-\rho{\text{glass}}}$ with $\rho{\text{glass}} \approx \frac{4}{3}$, independent of the disorder, be it sequence disorder or random pairing energies [15]-[17].

 To better interpret the numerics, finite-size effects have to be understood.
-A first step in this direction was the recent analytic solution of a simplified hierarchical model [19], corresponding to a broad distribution of pairing energies, and with a pairing exponent $\rho = (\sqrt{17} - 3)/2 = 0.5615...$
+A first step in this direction was the recent analytical solution of a simplified hierarchical model [22], corresponding to a broad distribution of pairing energies, and with a pairing exponent $\rho = (\sqrt{17} - 3)/2 = 0.5615 \cdots$

-Pulling a DNA molecule at both ends has become an important experimental technique, which may one day allow to identify the DNA sequence by its force-extension characteristics

-[20].
-For RNA, the problem is more complicated, since folded RNA is not a linear strand, thus the sequence of base-pair openings is not clear in advance.
-There is a rapidly increasing bibliography on the subject [21, 22].
-Remarkably, RNA pulling gives one of the first direct tests [23] of Jarzynski's equality [24, 25].
-Averaged quantities can more easily be estimated and measured, either for homopolymers or numerically for disordered sequences [13].
-Efforts have been undertaken to include experimentally relevant details, as the elasticity of the free RNA strands [26, 27].
+Pulling a DNA molecule at both ends has become an important experimental technique, which may one day allow us to identify the DNA sequence by its force-extension characteristics [23].
+For RNA, the problem is more complicated, since folded RNA is not a linear strand and thus the sequence of base-pair openings is not clear in advance.
+There is a rapidly increasing bibliography on the subject [24, 25].
+Remarkably, RNA pulling gives one of the first direct tests [26] of Jarzynski's equality [27, 28].
+Averaged quantities can more easily be estimated and measured, either for homopolymers or numerically for disordered sequences [15, 17].
+Efforts have been undertaken to include experimentally relevant details, such as the elasticity of the free RNA strands [29, 30].

-B. The field-theory approach
+1.2.
+The field-theory approach